 - Peer Analyses: Participants have the option to request our Standard Peer Analysis or our new Program-Specific Peer Analyses.
 Customize the peer analyses with self-selected peers through our online portal.
 The Cost Study team can also provide data-informed peer groups by request.

-- Three-Year-Average Report: The three-year-average report for Table 3 and Table 4 is beneficial to institutions because it provides comparative data earlier in the study cycle (typically around February / March) once an institution’s data has been validated and approved by The Cost Study team.
+- Three-Year-Average Benchmarks: The institution report with three-year-average benchmarks for Table 3 and Table 4 is beneficial to institutions because it provides comparative data earlier in the study cycle (typically around February / March) once an institution’s data has been validated and approved by The Cost Study team.
 These benchmark values are calculated averages from all the programs reported at the same CIP4 level over the previous three study years.
+Comparative values are available for three benchmark groups: Carnegie Class, Highest Degree, and Percent Undergrad and control type: Public, Private, or All.
+Note that here, the Carnegie Class option is specific to a single Carnegie Class compared to the norm benchmark option which uses a set of Carnegie Classes grouped together.